KarelZe/edu/maschinelles-lernen/01_self_test.md

 * How does EM decomposes the marginal likelihood?🧠
   * $$\log p(\boldsymbol{x} \mid \boldsymbol{\theta})_{z}=\sum_{z} q(z) \log \frac{p(\boldsymbol{x}, z \mid \boldsymbol{\theta})}{q(z)}+\sum_{z} q(z) \log \frac{q(z)}{p(z \mid x)}$$
 * _Why does EM always improve the lower bound?🧠_
-  * In the E-Step the KL is minimized to zero, while the log likelihood remains unchanged, hence the lower bound has to increase.
+  * In the E-Step the KL is minimized to zero, while the log-likelihood remains unchanged, hence the lower bound has to increase.
 This is due to the fact, that the lower bound is the difference between the unchanged marginal likelihood and the KL.
   * In the M-Step the lower bound also increases, unless it's already at the maximum, as the new parameter set has to be at least as goood as the old parameter estimate.
 * Why does EM always improve the marginal likelihood?🧠
   * Marginal log-likelihood is always improved in the maximization step, as the lower bound is maximized with respect to $$\theta$$ to give some new $$\theta^{\text{new}}$$.That is, the $$\mathcal{L}$$will go up.
 But as $$q$$is determined with the old parameters, it will be different to the new posterior distribution of $$p$$.
 Hence, the KL will be non-zero or positive.
 So the sum of both terms will be greater than before.